WP leaders, AHTC members mostly acted in good faith but negligent in some areas: Court of Appeal

 All eight parties appealed against the high court's finding that they were liable for various breaches.

-The appeals were heard by a five-judge panel comprising the Chief Justice and Justices Andrew Phang, Judith Prakah, Tay Yong Kwang and Woo Bih Li.
+The appeals were heard by a five-judge panel comprising the Chief Justice and Justices Andrew Phang, Judith Prakash, Tay Yong Kwang and Woo Bih Li.

 The WP Members of Parliament and AHTC councillors had been accused of breaching their fiduciary duties in the appointment of town council managing agent FM Solutions & Services (FMSS).
 FMSS was led by Ms How, WP stalwart Low Thia Khiang's long-time colleague from Hougang Town Council.